 The History of Seabeck

 A modern mill and good location helped Seabeck grow.
 A second mill was added as the demand for Northwest lumber grew.
 Seabeck lumber was shipped around the world.
 The Company had to build their own shipyard to have enough vessels to accommodate their output.
 Over two dozen ships were built here including the Olympus, the largest single-decked sailing ship ever built.
 The company store supplied the residents with all their needs.
 Families lived in company-owned houses.
 Soon the town found that they needed things like a school as well as a cemetery.
 Ships left the quiet harbor loaded with lumber and returned with people, goods, and news from the outside world.
 The Company spent over a year hauling sawdust and moving dirt to create a level place large enough for a baseball field to play against teams from other mill towns.
-Blinn's desire that his town remain free of alcohol and sin turned out to be wishful thinking.
-Soon saloons and other vices appeared on the scene.
+Blinn's desire that his town remains free of alcohol and sin turned out to be wishful thinking.
+By 1877, Seabeck was much larger than Seattle.
+It boasted a population of 400 people along with four saloons, two hotels, two stores, a church, a little red school house and a five-acre cemetery.
 In the lobby of the Historic Inn, once the United States Hotel, hangs a wooden grave marker.
-The epitaph tells us only that Hiram Bryant was "Aged about 47years old" and was "killed in a dispute."
+The epitaph tells us only that Hiram Bryant was "Aged about 47 years old" and was "killed in a dispute."
 An insight to Seabeck's frontier heritage.

-On August 12, 1886 the steamer Retriever sent a spark onto a pile of lumber.
+On August 12, 1886, the steamer Retriever sent a spark onto a pile of lumber.
 Soon the entire pier was ablaze.
 Up in the same smoke as the lumber mills went the future of Seabeck as an industrial center.
 The fire was so hot it cooked the apples on the trees in the orchard.
-Without the mill to provide jobs the population scattered to other mill towns and Seabeck became a near ghost town within a month and remained that way for almost thirty years. the picture to the rights shows all that was left of Seabeck after the fire.
+Without the mill to provide jobs the population scattered to other mill towns and Seabeck became a near ghost town within a month and remained that way for almost thirty years.

 Rising from the Ashes